terrace landscape 85m²

 Design with a View

 Designing river roof terraces along the Thames provides diverse settings to reciprocate with, amid London's evolving skyline.
-A pair of site-specific, curved planters forms a central focal point, echoing the Gherkin's outline above their river landscape backdrop.
+A pair of site-specific curved planters forms a central focal point, echoing the Gherkin's contours above their river landscape backdrop.
 The decked layout integrates a fluid sandstone promenade which defines intimate vantage points to enjoy cityscape vistas, while a sculptural Scots pine silhouette frames Canary Wharf with radiant roof terrace lighting.
-The slow-growing Pine cloud tree is evergreen and wind-resistant, planted asymmetrically within the triangular aperture of a bespoke planter, floating autonomously atop a spacious LED light recess.
+The slow-growing Pine cloud tree is evergreen and wind-resistant, planted asymmetrically within the triangular aperture of a bespoke planter – floating autonomously atop a spacious LED light recess.

 As in many converted wharf buildings along Shad Thames and its locale, the presence of water forms a pivotal element when designing urban terraces.
 The south-facing roof terrace's wave-shaped planters introduce a water motif and a sense of place.
 This one-off design is unique within a private rooftop zone adjacent to the master bedroom, enhancing its conserved wharf artefacts with minimalist outlines.
 The site's London yellow stock brick walls provide a textured backdrop for sinuous, streamlined LED lights, where Ceanothus, European fan palm, Lavender and Southern magnolia soak up warm sunshine, conveying a Mediterranean landscape reminiscent of our client's Californian home.